 Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the local authority they work for.

 7. Monitoring arrangements

-This policy will be reviewed yearly in November by the Pupil Premium Leader.
+This policy will be reviewed yearly in the Autumn term by the Pupil Premium Leader.
 At every review, the policy will be shared with the governing body.

 8. Links with other policies